Hiring Delivery Drivers: How to Find, Recruit, and Train New Drivers

 We recently ran a survey to figure out what makes a great delivery experience.
 We asked customers what’s most important to them when receiving a package.
 Over 40% said that getting their package on time was the most important thing.
 (That their package was left in a safe place was a close second with 38% of the vote).

 For your business to deliver packages on time — and give your customers the experience they want — you need two things.

 - A skilled driver who makes their stops on time

 But how do you differentiate between an average delivery driver and a great one?

 In this post, we’re going to cover how you can find, interview, hire, and train quality delivery drivers.

 Then we’re going to show you how delivery teams can use Circuit — our route management software — to quickly onboard even rookie drivers and turn them into professional couriers.

 Throughout this post we’re going to share real success stories from real Circuit customers, who have used our platform to increase the number of deliveries they can make in a day, cut down on operational expenses, increase customer satisfaction, and onboard new delivery drivers.
-To see how Circuit can help your business, start your free trial today.
+To see how Circuit can help your business, new delivery drivers.
+To see how Circuit can help your business, o see how Circuit can help your business, start your free trial today.